Skip to content

 Including in the FeatureDescriptor

 To ensure this action can be picked up when reading the Sanity payload, we need to include it in the FeatureDescriptor for our feature.
-This can be seen in the code below (line no 26-28).
+This can be seen in the code below.
 The use of a static typeDescriptor has become a common practice to ensure we keep it neatly tucked with the Action class itself.

 feature.dart